My name is Kyle Knapp and simply put, I’m a devoted husband and father of

 So I kept reading.
 My next book was Ultra Metabolism.
 I was learning things about the body that I had never been exposed to.
 I knew that nutrition played a role in health but these doctors were suggesting it might be THE key to health.
 I had to dig deeper.
 I delved into some longevity books, some other doctor written health and diet books and a lot of anthropological reading.
 I was hooked.
 This was incredible and I couldn’t read fast enough.
 I was a sponge and was loving every minute of it.
 I started to clean up my own diet a bit and started to feel better.
 I wanted more information- so I read more.
 Check out my Books I Like page for a more complete list of my reading journey.

-The next two years were more of the same, delving deeper into health, nutrition and the human body while also exploring philosophy, metaphysics, religion/spirituality, history and deeper levels of physiology and biochemistry.
-I also started browsing the internet and listening to podcasts.
-Both are phenomenal resources for information.
+The next couple years were more of the same, delving deeper into health, nutrition and the human body while also exploring philosophy, metaphysics, religion/spirituality, history and deeper levels of physiology and biochemistry.
+I also started browsing the internet and listening to podcasts, finding both to be phenomenal resources for information.
 Podcasts have been one of my go-to mediums in the last year or so while I commute to work.
 Check out my Podcasts I Like page and Websites I Like page for my favorites as well as my Website Links on the sidebar of the home page.
 It was soon followed by the pursuit of becoming a Functional Diagnostic Nutrition practitioner and the expansive world that opened my eyes to.
 I was learning more than I ever knew was possible.

 And so it has continued every day, every week, every month.
 The never ending quest for knowledge.
 Every answer leads to another two questions.
 Learning more about one thing shows a lack of knowledge in another.
 So I keep learning, researching and expanding my mind.
 The best thing about the journey is I LOVE IT.
 I literally cannot find enough time during the day to learn.
 My passion is to learn as much as I can and help whomever I can in the process.